Why Language Matters: Guidelines for Reporting on Suicide

 On 14 June, 34-year-old Bollywood actor Sushant Singh Rajput died from suicide.

 As condolences poured in, a heated but important conversation on mental health and the media's role began.
+As the months rolled on, the conversation has morphed into what many are caling a ‘witch-hunt’, with the media spouting unfounded myths on mental illness and flouting reporting guidelines on suicide.

 FIT spoke to Dr Soumitra Pathare, consultant psychiatrist and Director of Centre for Mental Health, Law and Policy at ILS on how the media should report on suicides.

-Some simple guidelines, adopted from the World Health Organisation:
+Here are some simple guidelines, adopted from the World Health Organisation:

 - Avoid saying 'committed'; instead say died of suicide